IRS Form 9465: Installment Agreement Request

 - Direct debit: $31 for online payment, $107 for mail

 - Payroll deduction installment agreement: $120

-The IRS may also charge a failure-to-pay penalty which ranges.
-Keep in mind that the total penalties and interest can add up to 9% to 12% on an annual basis.
-So, taxpayers must be prepared to pay not only their principal balance but also the fees associated with paying off their tax debt.
+The IRS will charge a daily compounding interest rate that’s equivalent to the short-term federal funds rate plus 3%.
+This rate is calculated each quarter.
+Tax officials may also charge a failure-to-pay penalty which ranges.
+Keep in mind that the total penalties and the IRS payment plan interest rate can add up to 9% to 12% on an annual basis.
+So, taxpayers must be prepared to pay not only their principal balance but the fees associated with their payment plan as well.

 If possible, it is in your best interest to try to make more than the minimum required monthly payments to reduce the financial burden of these peripheral charges.
 It is also prudent to pay off as much tax debt as you can from the beginning so that the initial principal loan debt balance on your installment plan is smaller.
 By doing so, you will end up paying less in fees and interest for the duration of your installment agreement.

 What Happens if I Don’t Pay My Tax Debt?

 If you fail to pay your tax debt, the government has the legal right to seize assets, garnish your wages, and take other necessary steps to settle your debt.
 The government can also file a tax lien or place an official IRS levy on your assets.
 You may be able to avoid these serious consequences by filing an installment agreement request with Form 9465.

 Note: You must make all payments on time by the date specified on your agreement.
 Payments can be submitted between the 1st and 28th of a month.
 If you are late on any of your payments, your account is immediately in default and may result in more severe consequences.

 How Can Community Tax Help Me with Form 9465?